 About Lake Bled

-At the edge of the Triglav National Park lies the emerald-green, pristine Lake Bled.
-On a small island in the middle is a 9th Century church and overlooking the lake is a majestic mediaeval castle, the whole scene is set against the incredible backdrop of the Julian Alps.
+At the edge of the Triglav National Park lies emerald-green Lake Bled.
+On a small island in the middle is a 9th century church and overlooking the lake is a majestic mediaeval castle, the whole scene is set against the incredible backdrop of the Julian Alps.
 Bled also offers a proud tradition of thermal springs and a curative climate which have long made it one of Europe's finest mountain resorts all year round.

 The beginnings of contemporary, organised tourism at Bled go back to the year 1855.
 Then Arnold Rikli, a Swiss citizen was among the first ones to recognize the favourable position of Bled and its climatic advantages enabling a long bathing season.
 At Bled, he arranged his air, sun and water bathing, he built the necessary structures and achieved good success in his curative treatment.
 Bled became well known throughout Europe and started inviting and attracting, in tradition to Rikli's patients, an ever-increasing number of other guests.
 A great contribution to this was made by much better railway connections; Bled has two railway stations - the later one BLED LAKE on the Munich - Trieste railway line.
 Today there are 7000 inhabitants of Bled, primarily engaged in tourism and catering activities.

 In recent years all the old hotels have been completely renovated and a number of new hotels and pensions have been opened.
 An attractive summer season has been combined with the introduction of a winter season with the construction of a ski centre, sports hall with a skating ring, a golf course, new tennis courts, a rowing centre and the casino.
 Several covered and open swimming pools and other facilities for an active recreation as well as entertainment by day and night, satisfying the expectations of all Bled's guests.